bevyengine/bevy-website/content/donate/options/index.md

 Every.org has a minimum payment of $10, so we can't offer Bronze through them.
 This is why the Bronze link on the donate page defaults to Stripe instead of Every.org.

+## I donated at a level that lets me add my name / link / logo to the credits.
+How do I do that?

+You have three options:

+1. If you donated via Every.org and opted for a public donation, your name will be included automatically.
+If you set the relevant form values on Stripe, the name and link will be used.
+If you donated at a level that includes a logo, or you would like to change any of the names / link values that have already been set, see the next two options.
+2. Reach out to <support@bevyengine.org> with the values you want and we will add them.
+Please provide your name and donation tier to help us find your donation info.
+3. You can [set them yourself here](https://github.com/bevyengine/bevy-donors) by submitting a pull request.
+See the "Adding/Updating Donor Info" section of the readme.

 ## Can I make a one-time donation instead of monthly?

 Yup!
 Every.org supports this.
 Click the "custom" link in the table above and select "one time".

-## I donated at a level that lets me add my name / link / logo to the credits.
-How do I do that?

-Tiers that support names and links allow you to specify them directly in the Stripe form.
-If you did not do this, contact us at <support@bevyengine.org> with that information and we'll get you added!

-Tiers that support logos require reaching out to <support@bevyengine.org>.
-Send us your logo and your link and we'll add you!

 ## How do I cancel my donation subscription?